sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-snmp-agent-service.md

 If the service is stopped, then the computer cannot process SNMP requests.
 If this service is disabled, then any services that explicitly depend on it fail to start.

-You can use this setting in core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012, by enabling **SNMP-SC** in the Windows Foundation package.
+You can use this setting in core installations of Windows Server 2008, Windows Server 2008 R2, and Windows Server 2012, by enabling **SNMP-SC** in the Windows Foundation package.

 For more information, see [Simple Network Management Protocol](http://go.microsoft.com/fwlink/?LinkId=139843).